ROCm/rocBLAS/docs/source/install.rst

     yum info rocm-libs

-The ROCm version has major, minor, and patch fields.
-For example the ROCm version could be 4.0.0.40000-23, this corresponds to major = 4, minor = 0, patch = 0.
+The ROCm version has major, minor, and patch fields, possibly followed by a build specific identifier.
+For example the ROCm version could be 4.0.0.40000-23, this corresponds to major = 4, minor = 0, patch = 0, build identifier 40000-23.
 There are GitHub branches at the rocBLAS site with names rocm-major.minor.x where major and minor are the same as in the ROCm version.
 For ROCm version 4.0.0.40000-23 you need to use the following to download rocBLAS:

 ::